jnozzi/cocoadev.com/markdown/BookCoreMacOSXandUnix.md

 *Looks like the Apple Student Developer crew likes it too: http://www.applestudentdevelopers.org/index.php

 *I just received (December 1, 2003) an envelope from the Big Nerd Ranch with the "Lost Chapter".
 It is being sent to those people who purchased the book at the full price.
 They now are trying to clear their inventory (as the book was published five months ago).
 But, I guess they do not want to alienate those who purchased it at the full price, which is why they are offering this extra chapter.
 The new chapter is not available to those purchasing the book at the new price, $65.
-The "Lost Chapter", Chapter 26, shows how to make an installer for your software.  --General/AlexanderD
+The "Lost Chapter", Chapter 26, shows how to make an installer for your software.  --AlexanderD

 Small loss for the others.
 It may be said that in most cases, making an installer for your software (particularly one that needs to escalate privileges) should be criminalized.
 But let's not discuss that here.
 If there are further comments, make a separate page for it.
 It is somewhat bombastic to make a special deal for laying out this information.
-OF course, I'm being a little bombastic myself here. :-) -- General/BoozeDog
+OF course, I'm being a little bombastic myself here. :-) -- BoozeDog